 Their best-friendship more believable in Kids than in Twins or High, where it seems like Jessica just wants Elizabeth to do stuff for her, and Elizabeth is just so nice that she can’t stay mad at Jessica.
 That’s my impression, anyway, from the few books I’ve read to re-familiarize myself with this world.

-Reviews of said books can be found in my Livejournal.
-There are spoilers.
+Reviews of said books can be found

 I also recommend sj’s Trashy Tuesday summary of Sweet Valley Confidential.
 There are spoilers.